 Collectable and with solid investment potential

 These lovely 24 karat coins are an amazing investment for any numismatist or an investor.
 They are worth their weight in gold and have a purity of 999.9 since 2013.
-The 2017 edition is excellent value for money and a fitting addition to any coin collection.
+The 2018 edition is excellent value for money and a fitting addition to any coin collection.
 Investors on the other hand, who want to invest serious money in these coins as an investment in gold, would benefit from purchasing a large number of the coins.
-The advantage of purchasing gold in small denominations like a coin gives the investor an advantage in terms of liquidity.
+This is because it works out considerably cheaper to buy gold bullion in bulk rather than individual coins.
+The advantage of purchasing gold in small denominations such as a coin also gives the investor an advantage in terms of liquidity.
 At a later point in time, when the investor wishes to exit gold as an investment strategy, he need not dilute all his investments.
-He can simply sell the ones he wishes to and transfers a part of that investment to another asset class.
+He can simply sell the ones he wishes to and transfer a part of that investment to another asset class.

 The Britannia is a prestigious coin, famous all over the world.
 It would make an excellent Christmas gift item for someone in the family or a loved one.
 So, as we can see, investing in a Britannia isn’t just about parking money and hedging risks.
 The coin is a true work of art and would make a fitting family heirloom to be passed down from one generation to the other.
 The coins come with their own case and are suitable for display as an outstanding work of art and a great symbol of British history.
 Call us on 020 7060 9992 to discuss how we may help you invest in the Britannia 2017.